KennedySovine/CI411_Games_Programming/Semester 2/README.md

  |
 | --- | --- |

-## Player Controlled Objects / Character
+## Player Controlled Objects and Character

 - Player is controlled by the WASD keys.
 - Key states are alive and dead, with some variables being its health and shot power.